Hi and Welcome,

 What is a Freight Agent and What do they Do?

 Freight Broker and Freight Agent are common terms in the logistics industry, and although sounding like they provide the same service there are differences.

 The biggest difference is, a freight agent is typically an individual who acts as an independent contractor or salesperson for a freight broker.

-A freight agent is responsible for sales and matching carriers with customer needs.
-Many freight agents work from their homes, under the direction and authority of a licensed freight broker.
+They are responsible for sales and matching carriers with customer needs.
+Many freight agents work from home, under the direction and authority of a licensed freight broker.

-A freight agent has little or no liability, and still, are able to earn a significant income based upon the profit their customers generate.
+A freight agent has little or no liability, yet still, they are able to earn a significant income based upon the profit their customers generate.

-Freight Agents interact with both shipping customers and motor carriers in an effort to ensure their customers’ freight is picked up and delivered on time, in good condition with no problems.
+They also interact with both shipping customers and motor carriers in an effort to ensure their customers’ freight is picked up and delivered on time, in good condition and with no problems.